ther0ok1eboy/dotfiles/summary/study-linuxshell/day_1/permission-management.md

 - **4. different permission bewten file and directory:**

-    for flie: r is read the file/w is write the file/x is you can excute the file
+    for flie: r is read the file; w is write the file; x is you can excute the file

-    for directory: r is you can browse the file/w is you can create directory or file/x is you can cd to the file
+    for directory: r is you can browse the file; w is you can create directory or file; x is you can cd to the file

 ## acl contribute permission: